-In addition, most provinces have established a regulatory body to deal with economic regulation of natural monopolies in the energy sector, such as the transmission and distribution of electricity and natural gas, as well as licensing of competitive activities, including generation of electricity and retailing of electricity and natural gas.
+In addition, most provinces have established a regulatory body to deal with activities such as the distribution of electricity and natural gas.
 In Ontario, for example, this body is the Ontario Energy Board.
 In the natural gas field, the Ontario Energy Board does not regulate the price of the commodity purchased by consumers, but it licenses marketers who sell gas to small volume consumers.
 It also approves rates charged by utilities for the distribution of gas and exercises powers in relation to the construction of gas distribution facilities, the creation and operation of gas storage areas, the sale or amalgamation of gas distribution utilities and the approval of franchise agreements between distribution utilities and municipalities.